 During June 2012, a 10,000m Phase II drilling program at Primavera began.
-This second program will concentrate on expansion of the main Primavera zone, additional drilling along the northeast trending vein zone to the south of Primavera, and test for the offset porphyry mineralization at Copper Hill and the intervening covered area in-between Primavera and Copper Hill itself.
+Phase II concentrates on expanding the main Primavera zone, with additional drilling along the northeast trending vein zone to the south of Primavera, and testing the offset porphyry mineralization at Copper Hill and the intervening covered area in-between Primavera and Copper Hill itself.
 Also, several drill holes will be located peripheral to the main porphyry discovery where anomalous soil samples were not investigated in the first phase of drilling.
 Several drill holes have been located to test the extent and continuity of the vein style mineralization cut in hole PR-12-010 south of Primavera.
 The vein itself is approximately 13m wide (apparent width) and contained abundant chalcopyrite and other base metal mineralization.
-The soil and rock chip anomaly associated with the vein zone extends for just over 900m.
+The soil and rock chip anomaly associated with the vein zone extends over 900m.

-Commensurate with the drilling, an aggressive exploration effort including a Lidar topographic survey, air-magnetic and IP surveys, as well as regional soil sampling are currently in progress and under review.
+Commensurate with the drilling, an aggressive exploration effort including a LiDAR topographic, airmagnetic and IP surveys, as well as regional soil sampling are currently on-going and under review.

-➢ Riscos de Oro Project - 100% Calibre Owned (not currently under any option agreement)
+▶ Riscos de Oro Project - 100% Calibre Owned (not currently under any option agreement)